spacetelescope/stis_cti/doc/readme.rst

   fits.setval('weekdark_drk.fits', 'PCTECORR', value='COMPLETE')

   # Point the science files at the new weekdark:
-  # Define $stisref to point to the directory containing the weekdark in the shell.
+  # Define $stisref to point to the directory containing the weekdark in the (Bash) shell.
-  #   In tcsh:  setenv stisref /path/to/my_dir/
-  #   In bash:  export stisref='/path/to/my_dir/'
+  #   export stisref='/path/to/my_dir/'
   #
   # Then, on each science file:
   fits.setval('science/filename_raw.fits', 'DARKFILE', value='stisref$weekdark_drk.fits')